Chicago Archdiocese to pay $3.15M settlement in abuse cases

 - Mayor Ed Murray’s lawyer: Medical exam disproves accuser’s anatomical claim

+The third man said McCormack sexually abused him during the after-school program “S.A.F.E.” at Our Lady of the Westside Catholic School on more than one occasion between 2003 and 2005.

 McCormack was removed from the priesthood and pleaded guilty in 2007 to abusing five children at St. Agatha Catholic Church.
 He was sentenced to five years in prison.
-He’s been held at a state-run mental health facility since his 2009 release.
+He has been held at a state-run mental health facility since his 2009 release.

+Another person who alleged abuse by McCormack reached a $2.3 million settlement with the archdiocese earlier this year.
+Another person reached a $1.25 million settlement in May 2015, and a third settled for $3.2 in January 2014.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.